Medical Application: Social & Cultural

 Medical Examples Overview

-Examples A multitude of neurotechnologies, with different maturity levels, belong to one or more types of medical neurotechnology.
+Categories of Neurotechnology A multitude of neurotechnologies, with different maturity levels, belong to one or more types of medical neurotechnology.
 For example, there may be technologies for physical modification that also involve stimulation.
 In that case, the ethical, legal, social, and cultural issues for both classifications should be considered.
-Some neurotechnologies have been used for decades and are part of the common …
+Some neurotechnologies have been used for decades and are part of …

 Recording/Sensing Neurotechnology for Medical Applications